plone/volto/packages/registry/docs/howto/how-to-register-an-addon.md

-### Register an add-on
+# How to register an add-on in your app

-You should declare your add-on in your project.
+You have two ways available for registering an add-on in your app.
-This is done in your app's `package.json`'s `addons` key:
+Via `package.json` key or using a configuration file.

+## Via `addons` key in `package.json`

 ```json
 {